Bad Boy (Ringo Starr album)

-Bad Boy is the seventh studio album by the English rock musician Ringo Starr, released in 1978 by Polydor Records.
+Bad Boy (sometimes referred to as Ringo "Bad Boy" Starr by Starr in interviews) is the seventh studio album by the English rock musician Ringo Starr, released in 1978 by Polydor Records.
 The album was released at a time of diminishing success for Starr, failing to chart in the UK and reaching only No. 129 in the US and No. 98 in Australia, with none of its singles charting in either the UK or US.
 Prior to its release in the US, it was cross-promoted with the TV special Ringo, which was poorly received, and a planned follow-up special never came to fruition.
 Bad Boy would ultimately be Starr's final album release for Polydor.

 Background and recording

 After Starr's previous album, Ringo the 4th (1977), was not well received critically or commercially, Starr and his musical partner, Vini Poncia, decided to move away from that album's dance-oriented sound and in a more streamlined direction.
 With Poncia taking over production duties, Starr mostly relied on covering other artists' songs.
 In November 1977, the album was recorded, for tax purposes, at Can-Base Studio in Vancouver, Toronto, and Elite Recording Studio in the Bahamas.
+According to saxophonist Tom Saviano, other sessions that took place at Redwing Studios in Tarzana, California.
+This was also confirmed by Tom Seufert, who owned the studio.
 It was completed within ten days in November 1977, with the exception of some orchestral overdubs done on 8 March 1978 under the direction of James Newton Howard.